Emanuel Tewolde

 Imperfect-Recall Games: Equilibrium Concepts and Their Complexity

-Emanuel Tewolde, Brian Hu Zhang, Caspar Oesterheld, Manolis Zampetakis, Tuomas Sandholm, Paul W. Goldberg, and Vincent ConitzerTo appear in International Joint Conference on Artificial Intelligence (IJCAI) 2024
+Emanuel Tewolde, Brian Hu Zhang, Caspar Oesterheld, Manolis Zampetakis, Tuomas Sandholm, Paul W. Goldberg, and Vincent ConitzerPublished in International Joint Conference on Artificial Intelligence (IJCAI) 2024

 Game Transformations That Preserve Nash Equilibria or Best-Response Sets

-Emanuel Tewolde and Vincent ConitzerTo appear in International Joint Conference on Artificial Intelligence (IJCAI) 2024
+Emanuel Tewolde and Vincent ConitzerPublished in International Joint Conference on Artificial Intelligence (IJCAI) 2024

 Social Choice Should Guide AI Alignment in Dealing with Diverse Human Feedback